 Winston Churchill once claimed, “a gentleman only buys his cheese at Paxton & Whitfield”.
 The Royal Warrant holder (in 1850 it became the appointed cheesemonger to Queen Victoria) has been a Jermyn Street fixture for over 181 years, with its cart-stall-history extending even further to 1742.

 Hero Hirsch – the manager of the institution’s Jermyn Street location – is a fan of the ubiquitous festive smorgasbord.
-“Creating the perfect Christmas cheeseboard for guests to enjoy is a really fun exercise.
-There a just a few rules that you need to think about to create a great selection,” the fromager says.
+“Creating a luxury Christmas cheeseboard for guests to enjoy is a really fun exercise.
+There are six rules that you need to think about to create a great selection,” the fromager says.

 “The first thing to do is to decide how much cheese you’re going to serve.
 Approximately 100 grams per person would be good for a cheeseboard at the end of the meal,” Hero suggests, “If you are looking to create a cheeseboard as part of a Christmas meal I’d suggest giving each person about 100g to 125g of cheese, so for six people around 750g of cheese in total is a good amount.
 If you are looking for a festive supper, then I’d give each person 150g each.”

 2. The different styles and textures of cheese